Considerations for Doing RNA Work

 RNA Handling

 Good RNA hygiene starts with PPE (personal protective equipment).
 When working with RNA, it is important to always be aware of what you are touching with your gloves.
 Avoid touching your face or hair since that could allow transfer of RNase from your skin to your gloves.
 Change gloves if you have touched unclean equipment or surfaces.
-We particularly recommend always putting on fresh gloves before handing pure RNA samples.
+We particularly recommend always putting on fresh gloves before handling pure RNA samples.

 Decontamination of surfaces and tools